 - Chai-Spiced Carrot Banana Bread with Cream Cheese Icing

 If you love this gem of a bread as much as I do, I'm willing to bet that it will mysteriously disappear from your countertop a couple days after you make it.

 Deliciously moist and rich Almond Flour Chocolate Banana Bread!
 This easy gluten-free and dairy free treat made with almond and oat flour will become your new favorite snack or breakfast.
-Kid-friendly and great when you’re stuck at home!
+For the non-chocolate version, try my Gluten Free Banana Bread!

-- 2 large eggs (sub 2 tbsp ground flax mixed with 6 tbsp warm water for vegan version)
+- 2 large eggs (sub 2 tbsp ground flax mixed with 6 tbsp warm water for vegan)

 - 1 tsp vanilla extract